ntop/ntopng/CONTRIBUTING.md

 is still the same.

-Creating a new test is as simple as creating a small .yaml file, with the test name as name of the file, under ntopng/tests/rest/tests containing the below sections:
+Creating a new test is as simple as creating a small .yaml file, with the test name as name of the file, under ntopng/tests/rest/tests/<API version>
+(where *API version* should be at least the latest API, e.g. v2) containing the below sections:

 - input: the name of a pcap in the 'ntopng/tests/rest/pcap' folder containing some traffic to be provided to ntopng as input
 - localnet: the local network(s) as usually specified with the -m option in ntopng